Regency's Approach to Corporate Responsibility

 2020/21 Community Recognition

-- Attainment of the highest score of “1” in the Environmental, Social and Governance ISS Quality Score
+- Currently rated with the highest score of “1” in each of ISS's Environmental, Social, and Governance Quality Score Categories

 - Certification as a Green Lease Leader

-- Achievement of a GRESB (Global Real Estate Sustainability Benchmark) Green Star for the sixth consecutive year and an “A” for public disclosure ranking 3rd among the comparison group
+- Achievement of a GRESB (Global Real Estate Sustainability Benchmark) Green Star for the seventh consecutive year and an “A” for public disclosure ranking